Harold Webb: Later career

-Memberships and Awards
+Memberships and awards

 Webb received an Alumni Citation Award from Franklin College in 1961.
 In 1971, Webb received an Undergraduate Instructional Award for teaching electronic circuitry.
-In 1974 he received the Everitt Award for Teaching Excellence from the University's College of Engineering.
+In 1974 he received the Everitt Award for Teaching Excellence from the university's College of Engineering.
 On July 28, 2018, Webb was posthumously honored when he was inducted into the Camp Evans "Wall of Honor."

 Webb was a Fellow of the American Association for the Advancement of Science, a Senior Member of the Institute of Electrical and Electronics Engineers, and a member of the American Geophysical Union, the American Physical Society, the Indiana Academy of Science, the International Union of Radio Science, and Sigma Xi, Tau Beta Pi, and Eta Kappa Nu honorary societies.

 Personal life

 He married Margaret Hougham on August 15, 1937, in Johnson County.
-Webb and his wife had four children: Stephen, Patricia (Muirhead), Sharon (Sticha), and Diana, the latter named for the project for which Webb achieved his notoriety.
+Webb and his wife had four children: Stephen, Patricia (Muirhead), Sharon (Sticha), and Diana, who was named for the project for which Webb was most famous.
 Diana Webb is the co-author of the 2012 Handbook of Environmental Engineering Assessment.